Have you ever said something like this to a friend…

 4 – The most crucial question of all.

-Ask yourself this question to end all rumination and make you the most productive kid on your block
+Here’s a question that will end all questioning, all excuses, and will make you the most productive kid on your block.

 “What is the very next step I need to take?”

-Getting the idea is step one.
+Getting an idea is step one.
 The rest of the steps are all about tricking your ego into shutting up so you can get stuff done.
 The ego would prefer it if you’d just continue getting big ideas.
-The ego LOVES your big ideas because then it can reach into its arsenal of big fears and big dramas – and it can MATCH your big idea.
+The ego LOVES your big ideas because then it can reach into its arsenal of big fears, big dramas and big emotional hooks – and it can MATCH your big idea.
+Tit for tat.

 The ego doesn’t have much to say when you sit down and do some work for 30 minutes.
 That’s not nearly dramatic enough.